 Log Home Landscaping Wisdom

 Landscaping is always a challenging aspect of the log home restoration process and often the most significant obstacle we face when restoring cabins.
 It is usually because of a sentimental attachment to a bush or tree planted too close to the log structure.
-However, improper drainage near the cabin can lead to problems like log rot and cracked foundations.
+But it can also be due to improper drainage near the cabin that leads to all kinds of problems like log rot and cracked foundations.
 Foundation issues that cause settling on your cabin should always be addressed before restoration repairs.

 When planning your landscaping, it’s uncommon for people to consider solutions for their log home settling problems and service providers.
 Please consider the obstacles you create for your log home service providers when planning your landscaping around the cabin and the potentially expensive maintenance and repairs you make for your cabin.